Skip to contents

 theme_void()

-Figure 3: Example of using alpha values to combine different types of basemaps.
+Figure 3: Example of using alpha values to combine different map tile layers.

 Now the two tiles overlap with the desired transparency.